 Color Guard Instructor

-Amy will be joining the Lampeter-Strasburg High School band program for the 2019 season as the L-S Color Guard Director.
+Amy Grier has served as color guard instructor for the L-S Marching Band since 2019.
 Amy is a graduate of Lampeter-Strasburg High School, Class of 2014.
 She was a member of both the drumline as a bass drum player and a member of the color guard.
 She was also a part of the indoor color guard program for all four years of her high school career, which included a period in which the guard ranked in the top 50 groups in the World Guard International Scholastic Open Class.

 After graduating from L-S, Amy attended college at The Pennsylvania State University.
 While attending Penn State, Amy participated in the Penn State Marching Blue Band.
 She was in the Silk line for all four years and spent two of those years as a captain.
 As a member of the Blue Band, Amy had the opportunity to perform at the Pinstripe Bowl, Taxslayer Bowl, Rose Bowl, Fiesta Bowl, and the Big Ten Championships.
 A few of her favorite moments from being in the Blue Band were performing in Beaver Stadium in front 107,000 fans, and marching in the Rose Bowl and Fiesta Bowl parades.